volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 ## Make Sure Your Dependencies Are Bundled Once

-Related to the previous advice, if you have five blocks in your page, and you install on each of them the `lodash` library, you will be bundling that library five times.
+Related to the previous advice, if you have five blocks in your page, and each one has the `lodash` library installed, you will be bundling that library five times.
 Instead, follow the advice presented previously and add the `lodash` dependency once as a script in the head of the html.